EchoXiao/data-analysis-code_python/test.md

-# Simple Data Analysis with python
+# Data Analysis with python

 # Question 1
 # Given a game with device id and payment on each day, and given the data on three days, ask to calculate all the payment for each device in these three days.